Why hating your accountant is bad for business

 Your current accountant cannot prohibit you from transferring your records over to a new accountancy firm.
 They also can’t legally deny you access to your financial records.

-All you need to do is nominate Orbit Accounting and Tax (or your other chosen accountant) the authority to request your records on your behalf.
+All you need to do is nominate The Orbit Group (or your other chosen accountant) the authority to request your records on your behalf.

 We can have you in safe new accountancy digs and even on Xero cloud accounting software before it’s time to break out the afternoon tea and biscuits.